Toroidal compactifications of integral models of Shimura varieties of Hodge type: Introduction

 \begin{introeg} An important class of Shimura data of Hodge type arises from quadratic forms over $\Rat$ of signature $(n+,2-)$.
 Suppose that we have a vector space $U$ over $\Rat$ equipped with such a quadratic form.
 Then the group $G=\GSpin(U)$ acts naturally on the Clifford algebra $C$ attached to $U$.
 We can equip $C$ with an appropriate symplectic form such that we have an embedding $\GSpin(U)\into\GSp(C)$.
 Moreover, if we take $X$ to be the space of negative definite oriented $2$-planes in $U_{\Real}$, then $(G,X)$ is a Shimura datum, and we in fact get an embedding $(G,X)\into (\GSp(C),\on{S}^{\pm})$ of Shimura data.
 This is the \defnword{Kuga-Satake construction}; cf.~\cite{deligne:k3}.
-It is important, for example, in the study of the moduli of K3 surfaces (when $n=19$).
-Moreover, the Shimura varieties attached to the Spin group Shimura data play a significant role in S. Kudla's program (cf.~\cite{kudla}) for relating intersection numbers on Shimura varieties with Fourier coefficients of Eisenstein series. $(G,X)$ is not of PEL type if $n\geq 5$. \end{introeg}
+So $(G,X)$ is of Hodge type, but is not of PEL type when $n\geq 6$.